 Mark Nickel is the Office Managing Partner of Gordon Rees’ Salt Lake City office.
-His practice is focused primarily on general and complex commercial litigation, construction litigation, product liability litigation, copyright infringement litigation, trademark (Lanham Act) litigation, business tort litigation, professional negligence and other business related litigation including securities fraud, corporate and partner disputes, real estate disputes, landlord and tenant disputes, common interest development disputes, employment matters, FHA and ADA matters, and creditors' rights litigation and professional negligence.
-He has represented clients in contract negotiations and enforcement in a wide range of matters involving real estate, securities, asset purchases, partnerships and other business transactions.
+His practice is focused primarily on general and complex commercial litigation, construction litigation, product liability litigation, copyright infringement litigation, trademark (Lanham Act) litigation, business tort litigation, professional negligence and other business related litigation including securities fraud, corporate and partner disputes, real estate disputes, landlord and tenant disputes, common interest development disputes, employment matters, FHA and ADA matters, and creditors' rights litigation.
+He has represented clients in contract negotiations and enforcement in a wide range of matters involving real estate, securities, asset purchases, licensing, partnerships and other business transactions.
 He actively represents clients in state and federal courts and before state and federal agencies in Utah and Arizona, including the EEOC, the Utah Antidiscrimination and Labor Division (UALD), and various professional boards.
 He serves as outside corporate counsel for several small businesses located in Utah and Arizona.
 Mr. Nickel has extensive knowledge of and experience in electronic discovery (e-discovery) and data management.
 He also has experience in pre- and post-judgment remedies, and he has pursued and defended claims involving fraudulent transfers and alter ego- and successor-liability.

 Mr. Nickel received his Bachelor of Science degree in Economics from Brigham Young University, while working as a technical program manager for an Internet startup company.
 He directed engineering, programming, sales and marketing teams in developing, manufacturing and launching several early Internet devices, including a telephone-based email manager, an Internet-browsing device and an Internet set-top TV device.
 In 2006, Mr. Nickel graduated from the Arizona State University College of Law, cum laude.
 While in law school, Mr. Nickel served as a judicial extern at the United States Bankruptcy Court for the District of Arizona, and also in the United States Court of Appeals for The Ninth Circuit.